Robert Nakamoto Scholarship

 • Current members of JAVA whose membership began prior to April 1, 2023 are eligible to apply.
 Children of current JAVA members are also eligible to apply if the applicant’s parent or guardian was a member of JAVA prior to April 1, 2023.

-• In addition, past or present members of the U.S. Army’s 100th Battalion, 442nd Infantry Regiment are eligible and encouraged to apply for the U.S. Senator Daniel K. Inouye Memorial Scholarship.
+• In addition, past or present Soldiers of the U.S. Army’s 100th Battalion, 442nd Infantry Regiment are eligible and encouraged to apply for the U.S. Senator Daniel K. Inouye Memorial Scholarship.
 Also eligible are individuals enrolled in a college or university Reserve Officers Training Corps (ROTC) or U.S. Marine Corps Platoon Leaders Course.
 Applicants should demonstrate their lifelong commitment to public and uniformed service leadership for the nation.

-• Applications not received by that date or that fail to meet the submission requirements will NOT be considered.
+• Any application that is not received by the deadline or that fails to meet the submission requirements will NOT be considered.
+Applicants will be notified of the Scholarship Committee’s decision in early June 2026.

-Please review: 2025 JAVA Memorial Scholarship Program Overview
+Please review: 2026 JAVA Memorial Scholarship Program Overview

-2025 U.S. Senator Daniel K. Inouye Memorial Scholarship.
+2026 U.S. Senator Daniel K. Inouye Memorial Scholarship.

-2025 JAVA Ishio Founder’s Scholarship.
+2026 JAVA Ishio Founder’s Scholarship.

-2025 JAVA Legacy Scholarships.
+2026 JAVA Legacy Scholarships.

-2025 JAVA Memorial Scholarships.
+2026 JAVA Memorial Scholarships.